Transparent Pricing.

 Three Scenarios

-Same full bounty.
 Employee pays nothing.
-Employer absorbs both contributions.
+Employer absorbs both sides of the placement economics.

 Where the Money Goes

 ~2% of annual salary per party — Traditional recruiters charge 15–25% of annual salary.
-Sorcrr charges 25% of one month.
-When both contribute, half goes right back to the community that made the hire happen.
-When only the employer pays, the cost stays the same — referrers just earn a smaller bounty.
+Sorcrr charges 25% of one month from each side when both sides participate.
+The company-funded bounty pool rewards the people who actually made the connection after the backend true-up clears.

 Bounty Distribution